leo-rullani/backend_video-flix/README.md

 2. collects static files
 3. runs `makemigrations` and `migrate`
 4. creates the Django admin user (from `DJANGO_SUPERUSER_*`)
-5. starts gunicorn (and the RQ worker)
+5. starts gunicorn + the RQ worker

 So you usually **do NOT need** to run `migrate` manually.